d3sd1/hlfly/README.md

 Adicionalmente a estos endpoints, se requiere ampliar el paquete `People` con las clases y funciones que sean necesarias para cubrir el caso de que el formato del objeto retornado por la SWAPI sea en idioma Wookiee.

+Considerations
+- swapìFunctions have been changed. const genericRequest = async (url, method, logging = false, body = null) => {
+- Logging parameter was moved to the left since it is more used than body (which is specific for post/put), putting default body as null will make it easier to call and less verbose
+-